CCBR/Pipeliner/README.md

 * An account on the NIH *Biowulf* Linux Cluster

 *Pipeliner* runs on the NIH *Biowulf* cluster and uses a graphical interface.
-To use the program one must log into *Biowulf* using ssh with X11 packet forwarding.
+To use the program one must log into *Biowulf* using ssh with X11 packet forwarding or via a No machine NX terminal (https://www.nomachine.com/) specifically for RNAseq run.
 For instance:

 ### Running *Pipeliner*